DzanoMaro/FilmoweJanusze/README.md

  and many others...

 ## Startup
-To seed data You can write down command in Package Manager Console
+To seed data you can write down command in <i>Package Manager Console</i>
 ```
 update-database
 ```